BaumSebastian/DaRUS-Dataset-Interaction/README.md

 ### Private Datasets

-For datasets that require authentication:
+For datasets that require authentication use the `api_token` of your DaRUS account.

 ```python
 from darus import Dataset